jmo1point0/homework9/README.md

-# Project Title: README Generator
+# Project Title: ReadME Generator

 ## Description: It is a ReadMe Generator project.
 The purpose of this project is to create a purposeful ReadME GENERATOR that can be used for future projects.